Requesting a Search

-Advertisement samples for ideas on how to structure your ad, and an advertisement template for FSAT, can be found in the Letters, Templates, + Forms section of the Toolbox.
+Advertisement samples for ideas on how to structure your ad, and an advertisement template for FSAT, can be found in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.

 The search committee chair, diversity officer (see below) and each member of the committee should be listed on the Search Initiation Request form.